AUTOMCAS/gilded_rose_tech_test/README.md

   console.log(item)
 );
 ```
-To simulate a day passing and the items updating paste:
+To simulate a day passing and the items updating:

 ```bash
 gildedRose.updateQuality();